google/ExoPlayer/supported-devices.md

   because such cables cannot carry audio.
 Hence this issue can be safely ignored.
 We suggest using a realistic end user setup (e.g., the device connected to a TV using a standard HDMI cable) for development and testing.
-* **Emulators** - Some Android eumulators do not properly implement components of Android's media stack, and as a result do not support ExoPlayer.
+* **Emulators** - Some Android emulators do not properly implement components of Android's media stack, and as a result do not support ExoPlayer.
 This is an issue with the emulator, not with ExoPlayer.
 Android's official emulator ("Virtual Devices" in Android Studio) supports ExoPlayer provided the system image has an API level of at least 23.
 System images with earlier API levels